USU Extension

 - All 4-H activities require registration before youth can attend.

-- 4-H Cloverbud members are 5 years old as of September 1, 2019, and can attend select activities accompanied by a parent or guardian.
+- 4-H Cloverbud members are at least 5 years old, and can attend select activities accompanied by a parent or guardian.

 - For the safety of your children please do not leave them at our office without checking them in with an adult in charge of the activity; after the activity make sure to check them out with the adult in charge of the activity.